 tRNA content variation across and within species

 While the number and identity of protein-coding genes is generally the same across the genus, tRNAs display significant variation.
 All species in the P. aurelia complex have only three tRNA loci, at highly conserved locations (Figure 2), most of the time consisting of a Y, F, and W tRNAs (the latter recognizing the UGA stop codon that has been reassigned to tryptophan in ciliate mitochondria).
-The one exception is P. octaurelia, in which a T tRNA has been substituted for the Y tRNA that other species possess.
 In stark contrast, large and highly variable sets of tRNA are predicted in mitochondrial genomes in the P. caudatum and P. multimicronucleatum lineages (Figure 3), with as many as 38 tRNA predictions in P. multimicronucleatum M05, and with individual P. caudatum and P. multimicronucleatum isolates having different tRNAs at multiple loci in their mitochondrial genomes.
 These tRNAs often overlap protein-coding genes (in contrast to what is observed in P. aurelia), in particular Ymf genes.
 Of note, the three tRNAs found in the P. aurelia species are also present in all outgroup species.
 The absolute numbers of the tRNAs found should be taken with caution, as some of the predicted tRNAs overlap each other as well as Ymf64 in the P. multimicronucleatum strains.
 However, even if these are excluded, the number of tRNAs in both P. caudatum and P. multimicronucleatum strains is still large and variable and consist of tRNAs not found in the P. aurelia species.
 This is a unique finding among mitochondrial genomes and should be investigated more thoroughly in future studies to better understand the origin of the tRNAs.

 Mutation spectrum and GC-content variation within the Paramecium genus

-Perhaps the most remarkable discontinuity in Paramecium mitochondrial genomes is the difference between the high GC content observed in species of the P. aurelia complex (~40%) and the low GC content in the outgroup species (~20%).
+Perhaps the most remarkable discontinuity in Paramecium mitochondrial genomes is the difference between the high GC content observed in species of the P. aurelia complex -- ~40% -- and the low GC content in the outgroup species -- ~20% (Supplementary Figures 7-9).
 Very low GC content is also observed in mitochondrial genomes of other ciliates, for instance in the five Tetrahymena species (~18-21%), in Icthyophthirius multifiliis (~16%) (Coyne, et al. 2011), and in Oxytricha trifallax (~24%) suggesting a lineage-specific increase in GC content along the branch leading to P. aurelia species.
 In contrast, nuclear genomes have relatively similar levels of GC content across all Paramecium species (McGrath, Gout, Doak, et al. 2014).
-The low GC content of P. caudatum and P. multimicronucleatum mtDNA is marked by a highly biased codon usage (Barth and Berendonk 2011), with most synonymous positions exhibiting a strong bias for A or T nucleotides (Supplementary Figure 11).
+The low GC content of P. caudatum and P. multimicronucleatum mtDNA is marked by a highly biased codon usage (Barth and Berendonk 2011), with most synonymous positions exhibiting a strong bias for A or T nucleotides (Supplementary Figure 14).
 Indeed, the difference in GC content is most pronounced at 4-fold degenerate sites, with the GC content at such sites being as low as 3.5% in P. multimicronucleatum and as high as 54.5% in P. decaurelia (Figure 1).
 The 0-fold redundant sites in the outgroup species have much higher GC content (~26-37%) and the GC content (31-36%) of the rRNAs is similar across the entire genus suggesting strong selection on rRNA nucleotide content.